 - Comply with environmental legislation.

-- Establish a bunded on-shore refuelling area for safety boat drivers.
+- Establish a bunded on-shore refueling area for safety boat drivers.

 - Take water, gas and electricity meter readings before and after each event.